Meet our team

 Silke Georgi

-ChairpersonGermany & USASilke Georgi
+Member and ChairpersonGermany & USASilke Georgi

 Silke grew up in the U.S.A. as the daughter of German immigrants, and is a laywer by profession.